 Nuclear Weapons & Proliferation

-13. The International Campaign to Abolish Nuclear Weapons (ICAN) states that there are about 14,900 nuclear warheads in the hands of eight nations around the world (at Autumn 2017).
+13. The International Campaign to Abolish Nuclear Weapons (ICAN) states that there are about 14,900 nuclear warheads in the hands of nine nations around the world (at Autumn 2017).
 If used, these weapons are sufficient to kill everyone on the planet many times over and to heavily irradiate the whole planetary environment for hundreds of thousands of years.
-These deadly weapons are owned by five legally recognised nuclear states (the USA, Russia, France, China and the UK - these are parties to the 1968 Non Proliferation Treaty, the 'NPT', and the five permanent members of the UN Security Council) and also by India, Pakistan and Israel, none of which are parties to the NPT.
+Over 97% of these deadly weapons are owned by the 'big five' legally recognised nuclear states (the USA, Russia, France, China and the UK).
+These states are parties to the 1968 Non Proliferation Treaty, the 'NPT'.
+They are also the five permanent members of the UN Security Council.
+Nuclear weapons are also owned by India, Pakistan, Israel and North Korea, none of which are parties to the NPT.
 The fact that there are states with nuclear weapons who are outside of international treaties and agreements raises big concerns about nuclear proliferation.
 In addition, there has always been a clear risk of nuclear arms or materials falling into the hands of Terrorist groups.

 15. The world has now had nuclear weapons for over seven decades.
 In all that time only one country has actually used nuclear weapons.
-The US used them in August 1945 on Hiroshima and Nagasaki, killing hundreds of thousands of people and consigning many millions of people to devastating long term health, genetic and other effects.
-The US dropped these nuclear bombs on Japan, despite the fact that Japan had formally offered to surrender several days before the first of these bombs were dropped.
-The country with the most nuclear weapons today is the US.
-Many people around the world consider that the US is today the most belligerent and domineering of the big powers with nuclear weapons.
+The USA used them in August 1945 on Hiroshima and Nagasaki, killing hundreds of thousands of people and consigning many millions of people to devastating long term health, genetic and other effects.
+The USA dropped these nuclear bombs on Japan, despite the fact that Japan had formally offered to surrender several days before the first of these bombs were dropped.
+The countries with the most nuclear weapons today are the USA and Russia.
+Many people around the world consider that the USA is today the most belligerent and domineering of the big powers with nuclear weapons.
 Certainly, President Trump of the USA flings around nuclear threats (e.g against North Korea and Iran) in the characteristically stupid and immature manner he brings to all things.

-17. Apart from the states mentioned above with nuclear weapons, there are many other states which have a civil nuclear power industry have the capability to produce fissile materials (primarily plutonium and highly enriched uranium) are hazardous or extremely dangerous and can be the basis for nuclear weapons production.
+17. Apart from the states mentioned above with nuclear weapons, there are many other states which have their own civil nuclear power industry.
+These all have the capability to produce fissile materials (primarily plutonium and highly enriched uranium) which are extremely dangerous and can be the basis for nuclear weapons production.
 These fissile materials are security risks as well as health risks if released or exposed to the natural environment or to living organisms.
 The nuclear bombs dropped on Hiroshima and Nagasaki by the USA showed the devastating effects of these weapons.
 Also, accidents at nuclear power plants have given us indications of the damage that large scale releases of radioactivity into the environment can do, for example in Windscale (in the UK), Three Mile Island (in the USA), Chernobyl (in Russia) and Fukushima (in Japan, following the 2011 Tsunami).

 , been able to target